Slope detection and toroidal 3-manifolds: Introduction

-It should be noted that although $*$-detection is not defined in terms of attaching solid tori, there are topological characterizations of $*$-detected slopes in terms of attaching so-called $*$-generalised solid tori; see Corollary \ref{cor: gluing defn of nls detection}, Corollary \ref{cor: gluing defn of ctf detection} and Corollary \ref{cor: gluing defn of lo detection}.
+There are topological characterisations of $*$-detected rational slopes in terms of attaching so-called $*$-generalised solid tori.
+A simple example of a non-hyperbolic $*$-generalised solid torus is the twisted $I$-bundle over the Klein bottle.
+See Corollary \ref{cor: gluing defn of nls detection}, Corollary \ref{cor: gluing defn of ctf detection} and Corollary \ref{cor: gluing defn of lo detection}.

+The $L$-space conjecture suggests the equality of the sets of $LO$-detected, $CTF$-detected, and $NLS$-detected rational slopes on $\partial M$ (cf. Remark \ref{rem: detd slopes the same}), though to date, the only known relation is that the set of rational slopes which are $CTF$-detected is contained in the set of $NLS$-detected rational slopes; see Corollary \ref{cor: ctf detd implies nls detd}.
+Moreover, owing to the work of Jake and Sarah Rasmussen \cite{RR} and of Jonathan Hanselman, Jake Rasmussen and Liam Watson \cite{HRW1}, the set of $NLS$-detected rational slopes consists of either all rational slopes, a closed subinterval of rational slopes, or a singleton containing only the longitudinal slope (\S \ref{sec: $NLS$ detn}).

+The following gluing theorem is a combination of work of Hanselman, Rasmussen and Watson \cite[Theorem 13]{HRW1}, Boyer and Clay \cite[Theorem 1.3]{BC2}, and Theorem \ref{thm: fln gluing} of this paper.